Blog

 Can HHC get you high?

 HHC, like other THC variants such as Δ-8 and Δ-10, is often touted as a legal way to get high.
-Yet, the legality of all of these cannabinoid analogues is very complicated and varies by region.
+Yet, the legality of all of these cannabinoid analogues is very complicated and understandably varies by region.

 Will HHC show up on a drug test?